LaRI: Layered Ray Intersections for Single-view 3D Geometric Reasoning: Method

 \subsection{\nameu Regression}

 As the \ac{lari} map encodes ray intersections in a camera-aligned manner, we formulate its prediction as a multi-layer point map regression task.
-This allows us to leverage existing powerful 2D networks and their pre-training weights~\cite{dosovitskiy2020image,oquab2023dinov2}.
+This allows us to leverage existing powerful 2D networks and their pre-training weights~\citep{dosovitskiy2020image,oquab2023dinov2,simeoni2025dinov3}.

 \textbf{Networks.} We adopt a generic encoder-decoder architecture popular for 2D regression tasks.
-We choose the ViT-Large~\cite{wang2004image} as the backbone with the decoder being a generic CNN-based network for 3D reconstruction~\cite{wang2024moge,ranftl2021vision}.
-We adopt this plain setting to highlight the effectiveness and generality of the \ac{lari} representation, which leads to highly competitive results (Sec.~\ref{sec:exp_gso}, Sec.~\ref{sec:exp_scrream}) with a commonly-used architecture.
+Specifically, we choose the ViT-Large~\citep{wang2004image} as the backbone, and an adapted CNN-based regression network~\citep{wang2024moge,ranftl2021vision} to regress layers of point maps.
+For each processed feature $\textbf{F}$ through the encoder and decoder, we add dedicated heads to regress point maps for each layer

+where $\textbf{V}_l$ is the point map for each layer.
+This simple design enables the use of priors from existing approaches and has demonstrated competitive results in object and scene reconstructions.

-\textbf{Loss function.} We design the predicted \ac{lari} map to encode relative geometry, \ie, to be transformed from the ground truth by one global scale factor and one $\mathbf{z}$-axis shift factor.
-Therefore, we leverage the scale-shift alignment Euclidean loss as supervision: given the network prediction $\mathbf{V}_\text{pred}$ and ground truth $\mathbf{V}_\text{gt}$, we perform scale-shift alignment using the least-square~\cite{ranftl2020towards,bhat2023zoedepth} method:
+\textbf{Loss function.} We design the predicted \ac{lari} map to encode relative geometry, i.e., to be transformed from the ground truth by one global scale factor and one $\mathbf{z}$-axis shift factor.
+Therefore, we leverage the scale-shift alignment Euclidean loss as supervision: given the network prediction $\mathbf{V}_\text{pred}$ and ground truth $\mathbf{V}_\text{gt}$, we perform scale-shift alignment using the least-square~\citep{ranftl2020towards,bhat2023zoedepth} method:

 where $\mathbf{s}^{*}$ is the global scaling factor for all $\mathbf{x},\mathbf{y},\mathbf{z}$ axes of the prediction, and $t$ is the shift factor only for $\mathbf{z}$ axis.
 Additionally, $\hat{\mathbf{v}}_{\text{pred}} \in \hat{\mathbf{V}}_{\text{pred}}$ and $\hat{\mathbf{v}}_{\text{gt}} \in \hat{\mathbf{V}}_{\text{gt}}$ are valid prediction- and ground-truth point coordinates selected by ground truth \maskl $\mathbf{M}_{\text{gt}}$ according to Eq.~\ref{eq:maskselect}.
 We further use a Euclidean loss to supervise the network prediction